wavefrontHQ/docs/pages/doc/authorization.md

 As an administrator, you manage group permissions like this:
 * You create one or more groups and assign permissions.
 For example, you can create an Admin group that includes User Management permission.
-* When an you invites a new user, you can add the user to one or more groups.
+* When you invite a new user, you can add the user to one or more groups.
 If users belong to more than one group, they get permission from each group (addition).
-The UI makes it easy to see where a permission comes from.
+In the UI, you can hover over a permission to see which groups it comes from.
 * You can manage permissions on a per-group basis.
 For example, assume that Marketing group has User Management permission.
 If you remove the permission, all members of the Marketing group no longer have it - unless they were granted the permission at a user level.
 * A user who belongs to more than one group gets permissions from both groups.